zshanhyder01/Detection-Engineering/README.md

 This rule triggers when PowerShell is executed with encoded arguments, which is commonly used for obfuscation.

-# Correlation Rules
-## What are Correlation Rules?
+## Correlation Rules

-Correlation rules combine multiple events across time, users, or systems to detect more complex attack patterns.

-They are used to:
+Correlation rules combine multiple events across time, users, or systems to detect more complex attack patterns.They are used to:

 Identify multi-step attacks
 Reduce false positives from isolated events
 Provide higher-confidence detections

-## Example
+### Example

 ### Scenario: Detect a potential account compromise